AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 >[!NOTE]
 >
->Configure Connected Assets only when you need to use the assets available on a remote DAM deployment on a separate AEM server.
+>Configure Connected Assets only when you need to use the assets available on a remote DAM deployment on a separate Sites deployment for authoring web pages.

 ## Overview of Connected Assets {#overview-of-connected-assets}